In Your Town. On Your Team.

 When in doubt, report it.
 Even if your injury feels minor or insignificant, it’s essential to err on the side of caution and report it to your employer.
 Untreated injuries can worsen with time, and signs of infection won’t immediately appear after an accident.
 Remember, Kentucky state law requires you to report your injury to your employer “as soon as practicable” after it happens.
 Notice does not have to be given in a formal matter, even a text, email or conversation with your supervisor letting them know you got hurt is sufficient.
 Requiring notice as soon as possible allows your employer time to investigate your injury and to take steps to keep your condition from getting worse, such as putting you on light duty work or sending you to the doctor.
 If you don’t report the accident and an issue pops up months later – your employer may not be required to pay your medical bills or compensate you for lost wages.

-How Long After an Accident Can You File Workers’ Comp?
+How Long After an Accident at Work Can You Claim

 1. Reporting the Accident: The first step is reporting and documenting the accident to your employer.
 In Kentucky, you must inform your employer about the injury as soon as possible.
 There is no hard and fast rule even though some employers have their own policies.
 Failing to report within this time frame can jeopardize the chance your claim will be accepted.